Cancer Prevention Diet

 Healthy eating is really based on two main factors--what you eat and what you don't eat.

 Eat colorful foods that are lightly cooked, with emphasis on the cabbage family and berries, since these foods seem to have protective factors.

 Eat healthy fats, like Omega-3's while limiting trans-fats and too much animal fat.

 Drink plenty of filtered water and avoid overeating.

 Limit or eliminate smoked, grilled and fried foods.

-Eat a cancer prevention diet with family and friend in as stress-free environment as you can manage.
+Eat a cancer prevention diet with family and friend in as stress-free an environment as you can manage.